 Who Morocco suits

 Morocco works for most golfing trip types.
 The tight cluster of Marrakech courses suits a society or a buddies group wanting plenty of golf with minimal travel between rounds, which is why we run dedicated guides for golf society trips to Morocco, group golf holidays and a buddies golf getaway.
-Solo travellers are well served too, with our solo golf holidays guide covering single-friendly resorts.
+Solo travellers are well served too.
+Our solo golf holidays guide covers the single-friendly resorts, and own-room pricing is standard on our quotes.

 Where our specialists would stay in Morocco